-The Empire disease management programs are based on nationally approved evidence-based clinical practice guidelines located at www.empireblue.com/nymedicaiddoc.
-To view these guidelines, simply log in to the secure site by entering your username and password and select the Clinical Practice Guidelines link from the Clinical Policy and Guidelines section on the top navigation menu.
+The Empire condition care programs are based on nationally approved evidence-based clinical practice guidelines located at www.empireblue.com/nymedicaiddoc..
 You can print a copy of the guidelines right from the site, or you can request a hard copy by calling Provider Services at 1-800-450-8753.